abstracta/jmeter-bzm-plugins/http2/README.md

 To solve this problem, you can use the View Result Tree Http2.
 This specialized listener provides a way to visualize a request that has not received a response yet.
 These requests will be written in blue, as you can see in the image below.
 When the response is received, the writing will turn immediately to black, and you will be able to see the response message.

 ![](viewResultTree.png)

+### Run HTTP2 Plugin on Blazemeter

+In order to run HTTP2 plugin on Blazemeter, we will need to add the java argument -Xbootclasspath/p:<path.to.jar> to the JVM that runs jmeter, this can be achieved using a taurus .yaml implemented as following:

+services:
+- module: shellexec
+  startup:
+  - chmod +x mod-script.sh && ./mod-script.sh
+execution:
+- scenario: scenario_name
+  concurrency: 5
+  iteration: 10
+  ramp-up: 1m

+  files:
+  - alpn-boot-8.1.12.v20180117.jar
+  - mod-script.sh
+scenarios:....
+modules:...

+With the shellexec module, we are allowing taurus to run a shellscript, which will have this command:

+sed -i "s/^java /java -Xbootclasspath\/p:alpn-boot-8.1.12.v20180117.jar /" ~/.bzt/jmeter-taurus/3.3/bin/jmeter.sh

+This command will do exactly what we need to run Jmeter's JVM with the -Xbootclasspath/p argument, so now we are ready to run HTTP2 plugin on Blazemeter.